tebibu12-lab/ETS1296-15/README.md

 Introduced in Python 3.6, these provide a more concise way to format strings.
 Prefix the string with an f and insert variables or expressions inside curly braces {}.F-strings are generally preferred for their readability and efficiency.
 # len()
 A built-in function that returns the length of an object.
 For strings, it gives the number of characters.
+# str.encode()
+This method is used to encode a string into bytes.
+By default, it uses UTF-8 encoding unless you specify another encoding.
+It's useful for preparing strings for tasks like data transmission or storage, where byte representation is required.
+# st.isupper()
+This checks whether all the alphabetic characters in the string are uppercase.
+Similar to islower(), it returns False for empty strings or strings with non-alphabetic characters.
+# str,islower()
+This checks whether all the alphabetic characters in the string are lowercase.
+If the string is empty or contains non-alphabetic characters, it still returns False.